eltha9/portfolio_slim/readme.md

 `composer install`
 don't forget to import the database

-Made with love by Théa Dos Santos aka @eltha9 (anciennement Philippe)
+Made with love by Théa Dos Santos aka @eltha9